shards-dev/Shards/README.md

 # add your public & private key to .env file
 docker-compose up -d
 # Go to localhost:4000 and wait for your rollup's first blocks
+# Your RPC is available on port 8545
 ```

 ## 📖 Full Documentation